nicqrocks/perl6-oauth2-client-google-auto/README.md

 ## How it Works

 The module is primarily designed to be easy to use (that was the whole point of making it).
 To do so, this module will write a file called `gauth.json` in the current directory.
+This JSON file holds the tokens returned from Google.
 So the simplest way to get it to work, is like this:

     use GAuth:Auto;
     use JSON::Fast;
+    my $gauth = from-json("gauth.json".IO.slurp);
-    my $oauth = OAuth2::Client::Google.new: |from-json("gauth.json".IO.slurp);
+    my $token = $gauth<access_token>;

 This expects that the `client_id.json` file is in the `$*CWD` and that the machine this is running on has a web browser available.
 For more complex examples, please see the [`examples`](example) directory.